ControlCplusControlV/Yul-Log/README.md

 (sudo may be required depending on settings for a global installation)

-Once you have yul-log installed on your machine, you can run the following command to quickly set up a new Yul+ project.
+After installing the package, run the following command to set up the development environment.

 ```
 yul-log init
 ```

-(sudo may be required depending on settings for a global installation)
+Now you are all set up and can write
 ## Commands

 ```